Your bonus roll finally works and you get a new Azerite item (gratz!) You break out the champagne, go to equip the item and then Mr. Robot says…

 I’ve seen a handful of cases where this happens, but haven’t been able to figure out why, or how (our best guess so far is that Mr. Robot had too much bubbly at the party… no one really knows how much it takes to get him drunk).
 If this happens to you, stop by our forums and give us as much information as possible.
 To fix it, just unlock that item and it will no longer be there.

 Tank suggestions that seem odd

-Recently, you may have seen Mr. Robot suggesting things for tanks that made him seem like he’s off his rocker.
+In the past, you may have seen Mr. Robot suggesting things for tanks that made him seem like he’s off his rocker.
 While it was technically correct, it wasn’t what people actually wanted, so we’ve updated Mr. Robot’s algorithms so he is more compatible with our human expectations.